Unleash/unleash-client-node/README.md

 # unleash-client-node
-This is the node client for Unleash Client for Node.
+This is the node client for Unleash.
 Read more about the [Unleash project](https://github.com/finn-no/unleash)

 ## Getting started